 “New York Jews,” I responded.

-He nodded, pretending to be satisfied, but I knew this was driving him crazy, and I loved it.
+He nodded, pretending to be satisfied, but I knew this was driving him crazy, and I enjoyed being a jerk to him.
 We stepped into the elevator and I watched the numbers above the door as we ascended, wondering how many would have to light up before he asked his next question.
 It took two.